Inflectra/rapise-documentation/docs/RVL/Actions.md

     |      | Param  |        |          | attachIfExists | boolean   | false      |
     |      | Param  |        |          | attachToWindow | string    | null       |

-You may see that all parameters are applied in this case.
+You can see that all parameters are applied in this case.

-- ***Note:*** if you you already have have the same action and select it with ++shift++ key again, no optional params are applied.
-You need to clean the *Action* cell and re-select it with ++shift++ if you want to achieve the desired effect.
+- ***Note:*** If you already have the same action and select it with the ++shift++ key again, no optional parameters are applied.
+You need to clear the *Action* cell and re-select it with ++shift++ to achieve the desired effect.

 ## Examples